-Nearly 70% of e-commerce shoppers abandon their carts before making a purchase.
+Nearly 70% of e-commerce shoppers abandon their carts before checking out.
 People leave stuff behind for all sorts of reasons.
-But here's the good news: With abandoned cart emails, you can bring them back.
+But here's the good news: With abandoned cart emails, you can bring them back and encourage them to complete their purchase.

 What are abandoned cart emails?